www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 ```
 Alternatively, there is also a way, to do this more independently from Git.
 This has the advantage of being independent of the underlying VCS.
-Also, the concrete underlying implementation of updating the remote, can be changed later,
+This way, the concrete underlying implementation of updating the remote, can be changed later,
 without adjusting the command itself.
 This may be important, if such scripts are maintained for a longer period of time or
 if errors are found in the git commands itself.